alexellis/firecracker-init-lab/README.md

 ## Pre-reqs

-* A bare-metal Linux host
+* A bare-metal Linux host - [where can you get bare metal?](https://github.com/alexellis/awesome-baremetal#bare-metal-cloud)
 * Or a VM that supports nested virtualisation such as on [DigitalOcean](https://m.do.co/c/8d4e75e9886f) or GCP.
 * Docker installed